ALLAN-DIP/baseline_bots/docs/development.rst

     pytest tests/

-Here are some instructions for pushing code:
+Pushing code:
 ************************************************

 1. When beginning a new feature, checkout into a new branch
 2. Use conventional commits
-3. Always run the Makefile before pushing
+3. Always run the Makefile before pushing (it performs code styling)

-Here are some instructions for development on TACC and using diplomacy_research:
+Development on TACC and using diplomacy_research:
 **********************************************************************************************************************************************

 .. code-block:: bash